 The resulting audio is called a pre-master, i.e. a finished mixdown ready for mastering.

-It’s important to use 24 bit for a pre-master, as this allows for greater dynamic range than a 16 bit file.
+In general it’s best to make the premaster at the sample rate at which you’ve recorded the track.
+For me that’s 44.1kHz.
+It’s best to use 24 bit for a pre-master, as this allows for greater dynamic range than a 16 bit file.

 Here’s a clip of how the pre-master sounds at this point.
 You may notice it sounds quiet, which is because it’s peaking at -6dB to give me plenty of headroom for mastering.